Sometimes your eyes see things they don’t believe, can’t believe. Things they never thought they’d see, never wanted to see.

 For the longest time I feared it, that this encounter – that seeing this ghost – would put me in relapse; that it would reveal to me that nothing’s changed in me at all.

 But that feeling of the old me was gone as quickly as it came – like the ghost was gone from my thoughts as quickly as she had come.

-And THAT’s how much you’ve changed – that the wave of fear, of dread, of relapse is but a ripple over the ocean – immovable, eternal – where before the wave was a tsunami over the straw and wood home of your soul.
+And that’s how you see that you have changed – that the wave of fear, of dread, of relapse is but a ripple over the ocean – immovable, eternal.
+Where before, that wave – any wave – was a tsunami over the straw and wood home that was your soul.